Jminx42/exercise-collaborative-html-website/README.md

 ******************************************************************************************
 Update log #1; 14-03-2023
 First commit to Develop.
 First-time integration and testing.
-Needs additioonal tweaks to Form and Footer.
+Needs additional tweaks to Form and Footer.
 ******************************************************************************************
-Collaborative website using Bootstrap 5, replcaiiting basic static portfolio wesite By Bem Alexander, Jessica Ferreira and Nuno Rodrigues
+Collaborative website using Bootstrap 5, replicating basic static portfolio website By Ben Alexander, Jessica Ferreira and Nuno Rodrigues
 ******************************************************************************************
 # Making a website as a team (Git collaboration)